brocaar/chirpstack-application-server/docs/content/install/config.md

   # Example value: https://example.com.
   # When left blank (default), CORS will not be used.
   cors_allow_origin=""

-  # when set, existing users can't be re-assigned (to avoid exposure of all users to an organization admin)"
-  disable_assign_existing_users=false

   # Settings for the remote multicast setup.